Web Accessibility Support

 Nobel Laureate and Undersecretary-General of the United Nations

-Dr. Ralph Bunche, who earned his master’s degree in political science from Howard in 1928, is the first person of African descent to become a Nobel laureate.
+Dr. Ralph Bunche, the founding head of Howard's political science department, was a Presidential Medal of Freedom awardee and the first person of African descent to become a Nobel laureate.
 He was awarded the Nobel Peace Prize for his work to end war between Israel and several Arab nations.
 While chair of Howard’s Political Science Department, a role in which he served for 22 years, Bunche helped to found the United Nations as part of the U.S. delegation to its charter conference.
 He was appointed under secretary-general of the United Nations in 1968.

 Andrew Young (B.S.'51)

-United Nations Ambassador, Congressman, Mayor of Atlanta, and Civil Rights Pioneer
+United Nations Ambassador, Member of Congress, Mayor of Atlanta, and Civil Rights Pioneer

 Andrew Young is legendary justice activist and political leader.
 He served as a top lieutenant to Rev. Dr. Martin Luther King, Jr., helping to create the modern Civil Rights Movement and organize the Montgomery Bus Boycott and the March on Washington.
 After serving as a United States congressman from Georgia from 1973-1977, he was appointed by President Jimmy Carter to serve as the United States Ambassador to the United Nations in 1977, the first Black person to hold that position.
 He helped promote democracy in Africa and peace in the Middle East.
 Following his United Nations tenure, he became a legendary mayor of Atlanta and was heavily involved in bringing the Olympics to Georgia in 1996.